 Since the first person to receive the Pfizer–BioNTech vaccine to protect against Covid-19 was administered in late 2020, more than 7 million doses have been given to people across Ireland to fight against this new novel coronavirus that has taken many lives.

 In the vast majority of instances, the administration of the vaccine passes without any issues besides mild to moderate side effects that are documented by health authorities.
 However, occasionally the healthcare professional who administers the dose may inject it too high up on the arm resulting in an injury to the musculoskeletal structures of the shoulder.
 In this scenario, you may have a case to bring a vaccine injury compensation claim.
+If you have experienced side-effects following the administration of a vaccine, please read our blog update here.

-Bringing a Vaccine Injury Compensation Claim in Ireland
+Bringing a vaccine injury compensation claim in Ireland

 Injury caused by the injection of a vaccine into the shoulder is referred to as a Shoulder Injury Related to Vaccine Administration (SIRVA).
 This is a preventable occurrence caused by the injection of a vaccine into the shoulder capsule rather than the deltoid muscle.
 This can lead to an inflammation of the shoulder structures causing pain, a decreased range of motion, and a decreased quality of life.